 During the boom in the first half of the 2000s, speculators bought houses in hyper-inflated markets like Phoenix and Las Vegas and resold them within days or weeks.
 That’s not intelligent investment, Langston said.

 “Speculators I can’t speak to,” he said.
 “I don’t care about them.
 They’re going to do nothing but screw up the market.
-Investors add value in everything they do.
+Investors add value to everything they do.
 Speculators do not.
 Investors earn their money.”

-“If I see speculators over my shoulder, I run,” says Greg Rand, author, radio host and media commentator on real estate.
+“If I see speculators over my shoulder, I run,” says Greg Rand, author, radio host, and media commentator on real estate.

 CREATING A TAXABLE EVENT